WiredPulse/BareMonkey/README.md

 # Notes <br>

-This script is intended to be used for memory anaylsis.
+This script is intended to be used for memory anaylsis using Volatility.

 # Disclaimer <br>